patrickhener/dart-o-mat-3000/README.md

 as the table grows downwards beneath game Controls)
 - If more than 2 player do not end game after one player get's 0/wins cricket
 - Checkout table messages for X01 Double out games
+- Tooltips with game rules on Admin Page

 # Bugs TODOs
 - When Bust change throws to zero and don't delete them from database